 In our effort to engage with the community on this emerging interdisciplinary topic, we have released the data and launched the \textbf{CXR-LT} challenge on long-tailed, multi-label thorax disease classification on CXRs.
 In this paper, we summarize the CXR-LT challenge, consolidate key insights from top-performing solutions, and offer practical perspetive for advancing long-tailed, multi-label medical image classification.
 Finally, we use our findings to suggest a path forward toward few- and zero-shot disease classification in the long-tailed, multi-label setting by leveraging multimodal foundation models.

-Our contributions can be summarized as follows: \begin{compactenum} \item We have publicly released a large multi-label, long-tailed CXR dataset containing 377,110 images.
+Our contributions can be summarized as follows: \begin{enumerate} \item We have publicly released a large multi-label, long-tailed CXR dataset containing 377,110 images.
 Each image is labeled with one or multiple labels from a set of 26 disease findings.
-In additiion, we have provided a ``gold standard" subset encompassing human-annotated consensus labels. \item We conducted \textbf{CXR-LT}, a competition for long-tailed, multi-label thorax disease classification on CXRs.
-We summarize insights from top-performing teams and offer practical recommendations for advancing long-tailed, multi-label medical image classification. \item Based on the insights from CXR-LT, we propose a methodological path forward for few- and zero-shot generalization to unseen disease findings via multimodal foundation models. \end{compactenum}
+In addition, we have provided a ``gold standard" subset encompassing human-annotated consensus labels. \item We conducted \textbf{CXR-LT}, a challenge for long-tailed, multi-label thorax disease classification on CXRs.
+We summarize insights from top-performing teams and offer practical recommendations for advancing long-tailed, multi-label medical image classification. \item Based on the insights from CXR-LT, we propose a methodological path forward for few- and zero-shot generalization to unseen disease findings via multimodal foundation models. \end{enumerate}